HLLMR/stratum-dsp/validation/README.md

 This will:
 1. Run stratum-dsp on each track in the test batch
-2. Compare results to ground truth (BPM and key)
+2. Compare results to ground truth (tempo and key when available in metadata)
+3. Read **TAG** values from the audio file’s ID3 tags (if present) and compare those to ground truth as well
 3. Generate a results CSV with metrics
 4. Print a summary with accuracy statistics